jamesgary/elm-config-ui/README.md

            )
 ```

-# TODO
+# Todo

 New features

-- undo/redo
-  - each individual field:
-    - undo (go to state just before first action in sequence)
-    - rewind (go to original file... or to original load? may be different!)
-  - whole form:
-    - undo tree?
+- Undo/redo
-    - rewind to load or file?
-    - technically, we could save the undo stack in the cache...
-- "*" for vals that differ from file
+- Indicator for vals that differ from file
-- "!" for brand new values that haven't been set yet (maybe note that in the field)
-- save scrolltop
+- Save scrolltop
-- fancy (or custom) kinds, like elm-ui attributes
+- Fancy (or custom) kinds, like css or elm-ui attributes?

 Optimizations

 - Cleaner run script (remove duplication, tmp file)
 - Opaque-ify any types that can be opaque

+Tests!

 # Questions